Using the Wall to Turn the Horse Exercise (2019)

 INITIAL REIN AIDS:

-Initially, the inside rein (left rein) will be carried in the 4th rein effect position with your left hand in a position angling toward your right shoulder.
+Initially, the inside rein (left rein) will be carried in the 4th rein effect position with your left hand in a position angling toward your right hip or shoulder or somewhere in-between.
 This will help to unload the left shoulder.

-Your outside rein (right rein) will be carried in the 2nd rein effect position (The Neck Rein) and used against the horse’s neck to ‘push’ him around the circle as well as determining the degree of bend.
+Your outside rein (right rein) will be carried in the 2nd rein effect position and will be used against the horse’s neck to ‘push’ him around the circle as well as determining the degree of bend.

 INITIAL LEG AIDS:

-Use your inside leg at the girth to keep the horse perpendicular so he does not ‘fall in’ and lean on its inside shoulder.
+Your inside leg will be positioned at the girth and will touch the horse each time his inside hind leg is just leaving the ground (his hip will be in a ‘down’ position).
+This will ensure that the horse stays perpendicular so he does not ‘fall in’ and lean on its inside shoulder.

-Use the outside leg back about four inches from the girth as the driving aid.
+Your outside leg will be positioned about two to four inches back from the girth and will be used as the driving aid.

 SECOND PART OF THE EXERCISE:

-SPECIAL NOTE: The changing of the aids described below is not sequential but simultaneous.
+SPECIAL NOTE: The changing of the aids from left to right (or right to left if riding a circle to the right) described below is not sequential but simultaneous.

-Approaching the wall about one horse’s length distance away from the wall (or slightly closer), start reversing the arc by having the horse look slightly toward the wall.
+Approaching the top of the circle about one horse’s length distance away from the fence (about 5-6 feet or slightly closer), start reversing the arc by having the horse look slightly toward the fence.
 You also want to lean slightly forward so that you stay with the movement of the horse as it turns and also look toward the fence just as the horse does, i.e.in the direction of the turn.

-You will also, at the same time, move your right leg (which was initially about four inches back from the girth) to a position at the girth and, as the horse begins to turn, shift your weight from the left stirrup to the right stirrup.
+You will also, at the same time, move your right leg (which was initially about two to four inches back from the girth) to a position at the girth and, as the horse begins to turn, shift your weight from the left stirrup to the right stirrup.
 This will hold the ‘new’ inside of the horse on the ground longer so that the ‘new’ outside of the horse is free come around and allow him to turn over his right hind leg.
 As your timing improves, you should be able to step into your right stirrup when the horse’s right hind hip is in the ‘up’ position.
 This will put the horse’s right hind leg under the mass of his body and act as a base of support.
+Also move your right shoulder back a little in the direction of the turn.
+This will keep your upper body and pelvis aligned with the horse’s body throughout the turn.

 USE OF THE WHIP:

-Only after the horse’s head is committed should the whip, held in the left hand, be used, if necessary, to accelerate the shoulders or help to take the bend out of the base of the neck.
+Only after the horse has committed himself to the turn should the whip, held in the left hand, be used, if necessary, to accelerate the shoulders or help to take the bend out of the base of the neck.

-You want the wall to turn the horse so DO NOT PULL HIM AROUND WITH THE RIGHT REIN.
-If you arrive at the wall at the proper angle, have him holding an arc to the right and don’t slow down to turn, then impulsion and centrifugal force will turn the horse.
+You want the fence to turn the horse so do not pull him around with the right rein.
+If you arrive at the fence at the correct 45 degree angle, have him holding an arc to the right and don’t slow down to turn, then impulsion and centrifugal force will turn the horse.
 After completing the turn the horse should be trotting in a positive arc to the right on an 8-meter (26’) circle.

 IMPORTANT POINTS TO REMEMBER:

-If you continue to weight the left stirrup through the right turn, the rollback will be lower and ‘flatter’ because your weight is acting as a counter-weight and the horse will pull against it and will turn AROUND the right stirrup rather than turning UNDER it.
+If you continue to hold your weight in the left stirrup through the right turn, the rollback will be lower and ‘flatter’ because your weight is acting as a counter-weight and the horse will pull against it and will turn around the right stirrup rather than turning under it.

-If you step into your right stirrup after the horse has committed his head and started its turn, then its shoulders will have more elevation and it will turn UNDER the stirrup.
+But if you step into your right stirrup after the horse has committed himself to the turn, then its shoulders will have more elevation and it will turn under the stirrup .

-If you pull the horse around with the right rein using a leading rein (the 1st rein effect) then you will be creating too much bend in the base of the neck and you will lose a percentage of the elevation in the shoulders and the shoulders will be late in stepping around.
-As a result, the horse will be turning AROUND the right stirrup rather than UNDER it.
+If you pull the horse around with the right rein by using a leading (opening) rein (the 1st rein effect) then you will be creating too much bend in the base of the neck and you will lose a percentage of the elevation in the shoulders and the shoulders will be late in stepping around.
+As a result, the horse will be turning around the right stirrup rather than under it.

 ‘Teach at the walk, train at the trot’.
 It may be helpful to introduce this exercise at the walk. however, the trot is the preferred gait because it allows the horse to get in more trouble and it requires him to ‘use’ himself more.